delfiterradas/datasync/docs/usage.md

 }
 ```

-Run with `-c resources.config`.
-Rclone derives its checker count from allocated CPUs, and the copy step uses roughly half that count (minimum one) for parallel transfers.
+Run with `-c resources.config`. `rclone` derives its checker count from allocated CPUs, and the copy step uses roughly half that count (minimum one) for parallel transfers.